paragi/sphp/README.md

 ####Notes
 This project is about serving PHP scripts with the best response time possible.
 Favouring response timer over use of resources.
 This is achieved by pre-emptively spawning and loading of the PHP-CGI engine and holding it there, until needed.

-Other requirement are:
+Other requirement are the ability to:
-* Ability to Websockets served on the same port as the http.
+* use Websockets, served on the same port as the http server.
-* Ability to use php scripts to serve websocket requests.
-(But not handling the connection itself) *Ability to transfer session data from node to php.
+* use php scripts to serve websocket requests.
+(But not handling the connection itself)
+* transfer session data from node drddion to php $_SESSION
-*Ability to access session data within a websocket request.
+* access session data within a websocket request.

 ####Bugfixes
+* 0.3.8  php_worker.php Typo
 * 0.3.7  PHP session cookie disabled.
 * 0.3.6  Websocket Error 'not opened' when script don't exists
 * 0.3.5  open_basedir restriction, without specifying doc roor in php.ini

 ####Help
 Please don't hesitate to submit an issue on github!
 It's the only way to make it better.

-But be please  prepared to present a test case.
+But please be prepared to present a test case.

 Contributions of almost any kind are welcome.